K0D3Rx/StarWarsTrivia/README.md

 # StarWarsTrivia
-a starwars trivia coded with simple javascript
+a starwars trivia coded with javascript

 Going to add loops in future